vippsas/vipps-ecom-api/vipps-ecom-api.md

 The API allows for both a _full amount capture_ and a _partial amount capture_.

 The amount to capture cannot be higher than the reserved amount.
-According to Norwegian regulations, capture can not be done before the goods have been shipped.
+According to Norwegian regulations, capture cannot be done before the goods have been shipped.
-The transaction text is mandatory, and is displayed to end user in Vipps.
+The transaction text is mandatory and is displayed to the end user in the Vipps app.

 ### Partial capture

-Partial capture may be used if not the entire order is shipped or for other reasons.
-Partial capture may be called as many times as required as long as there is a remaining reserved amount to capture.
+Partial capture may be used in cases where a partial order is shipped or for other reasons.
+Partial capture may be called as many times as required, as long as there is a remaining reserved amount to capture.

 If one or more partial captures have been made, the remaining amount